The English Research Centre

-The group takes an innovative approach to research, combined with an engagement with communities beyond academia.
+The Centre takes an innovative approach to research, combined with an engagement with communities beyond academia.
 We explore hybrid and inter-disciplinary ways of working and in our examination of marginal, experimental and emergent practices.
 We are concerned with looking at the overlooked and teasing out readings of neglected and/or transgressive authors and cultural practices.
 From looking at writing conflict in Northern Ireland to Victorian Sensation fiction, from discontented minds in Early Modern Drama to the representation of serial killers in film and fiction, from African modernism to experimental poetry, from the hidden meanings of place names to discourse analysis – our work is searching, critically-engaged and culturally relevant.

 Our researchers were returned to Unit of Assessment 27 in the Research Excellence Framework 2021.
 The results showed that over 70% of our research was deemed to be internationally excellent or world leading, with 21% being graded at the highest possible level of 4*.
 Furthermore, 75% of our work presented as having an impact beyond academia was deemed to be internationally excellent.